 Alternatives to organ donation

 In Germany, there are still too few people willing to donate organs, while patient waiting lists remain long.
-Researchers are stepping up the search for alternatives to donation.
+Today, the Bundestag in Berlin will decide whether this will change.
+Meanwhile, researchers are stepping up the search for alternatives to donation.

 These experiments have been approved in Japan, but are still banned in many western countries, including the US and Germany.
 Apart from the fact that the methodology is still evolving, ethical concerns have also led to sharp criticism.
 Karl Lauterbach, a health policy expert and SPD Member of Parliament, said that growing human-animal hybrids to serve as “human organ factories” would be an “extreme ethical violation.”
 The method relies on what are known as induced pluripotent stem cells (iPS cells).
 The stem cells are reverse engineered from somatic cells such as skin cells through reprogramming and can develop into any type of tissue.